 Where can this career take me?

-This could lead to further career development opportunities such as following further studies to achieve a Level 6 BSc in Building Surveying where you will be responsible for the design and implementation of any number of projects, such as step free access across the stations.
+Upon successful completion of this scheme, you could roll-off into a building surveying post with TfL Infrastructure Engineering Built Environment Team which could lead to further career development opportunities such as following further studies to achieve a level 6 BSc in Building Surveying where you will be responsible for the design and implementation of any number of projects, such as step free access across the stations.